sheleoni/nextJS-server-components-performance-optimization/README.md

 ## Credits

 This stemmed from a discussion from with Josh and Bonnie on [Joy Of React's](https://www.joyofreact.com/) discord channel.
-Thank you for helping me understand this topic in depth ✨
+Thank you [Josh](https://twitter.com/JoshWComeau) and [Bonnie](https://bonnie.dev/) for helping me understand this topic in more depth. ✨